Pin: Production

 A pinners guild was first established in London in 1356, spreading to other towns, but falling short of the quality produced by French pinmakers, discussed in the Art de l'épinglier (Art de l'épinglier) (1761) where Henri-Louis Duhamel du Monceau gives details about the division of labor used by French pinmakers:

 Adam Smith described the manufacture of pins as part of his discussion about the division of labor in the Wealth of Nations.

 John Ireland Howe invented a pin-making machine in 1832, and an improved machine in 1841; his Howe Manufacturing Company of Derby, Connecticut, used three machines to produce 72,000 pins per day in 1839.

 Walter Hunt invented the safety pin by forming an eight-inch brass pin into a bent pin with a spring and guard.
 He sold the rights to his invention to pay a debt to a friend, not knowing that he could have made millions of dollars.

 Straight pins

 General purpose pins

 The push pin was invented in 1900 by Edwin Moore and quickly became a success.
 These pins are also called "map pins" and are distinguished by having an easy to grip head.
-There is also a new push pin called a "paper cricket".

 See also drawing pin or thumb tack.